informalsystems/hermes/guide/src/query_connection.md

 # Query Connections

-The `query connections` command can be used to query the identifiers of all connections on a given chain.
+Use the `query connections` command to query the identifiers of all connections on a given chain.

 ```shell
 USAGE: